Instantaneous continuous loss of regularity for the SQG equation: Preliminaries

 \section{Preliminaries}

-We will denote the tensor of all partial derivatives (in space) of order $J\geq 0$ by ``$D^j$''.
-We will denote by $c>0$ a generic absolute constant.
-Note that, in proofs, this constant could change from line to line.
-We will use $\supp$ to refer to the support only in spatial variables, i.e.
+We will denote the tensor of all partial derivatives (in space) of order $J\geq 0$ by ``$D^J$''.
+We will denote by $c>0$ a generic absolute constant, which can change value from line to line.
+We will use ``$\supp$'' to refer to the support only in spatial variables, i.e.

 Given a function $f\colon \R^2 \to \R$ we will say it is \emph{$P$-fold symmetric} if it is $2\pi/P$-periodic in the angular variable $\alpha$, i.e., using polar coordinates,